 Practical application of principles and procedures learned in the classroom to the various phases of the music industry.
 Work experience will be paid or unpaid at local businesses that are part of the music industry such as recording studios, booking agencies, and music equipment manufacturers/retailers.
 Placement assistance will be provided.
 Two on-campus sessions will be scheduled.
+Occupational cooperative work experience may accrue at the rate of one to eight units per semester for a total of sixteen units, and students must work 75 paid hours or 60 unpaid hours per unit earned.
 May be taken for a maximum of 12 units.

-170-171-270-271 CLASS VOICE
+170-171-270-271 CLASS VOICE 2 UNITS